How I Check a Car AC Compressor — A Complete, Real-World Guide

 But here’s the important part: the compressor depends on many other components.
 If any of them fail, the compressor may not turn on, even if it’s perfectly fine.

-First Things I Check Before Touching the Compressor
+First Things to Check Before Touching the Compressor

 1. Confirm the AC Is Actually Turned On